kayodeakanni/smart-queuing-system/README.md

 Mr. Lin employs close to 300 employees, including staff that work in transportation, on the store floor, and at the checkout counter.
 Although the store's annual sales are $7 million in food alone, the net profit is only about 1.1% of this.
 Mr. Lin also believes in giving fair employment and good wages.
 He pays his staff with proper salaries, along with substantial bonuses twice a year.
 As a result, Mr. Lin does not have much money to invest in additional hardware, and also would like to save as much as possible on his electric bill.

-# Scenario 3: Transportation
+# Scenario 3:The Transportation
-Below is the third scenario.
+The third scenario is here below.
 Again, your job is to read through the scenario and figure out which type of hardware might best fit the client's needs.

 The Scenario
 Ms. Leah is the Innovation head for Delhi Metro Rail Services.
 Delhi Metro is an urban passenger transportation system connecting Ghaziabad, Faridabad, Gurgaon, Noida, Bahadurgarh, and Ballabhgarh in the National Capital Region of India.
 Delhi Metro makes 2,700 trips every day and is one of the busiest metros in India.